oatzy/oatzy.github.io/_posts/2024-01-02-advent-of-code-jq.md

 Finding where (and when) the paths collide can be [found algebraically](https://github.com/oatzy/advent_of_code_2023/blob/main/day24-part1.png).

+Having said that, translating said algebraic solution into jq was horrendous.
+Seriously, that script should come with a content warning :p

 jq-wise, we have the convenient [combinations](https://jqlang.github.io/jq/manual/#combinations) function to generate all the pairs of hailstones.
 You just need to remove self-pairs and reverse pairs

 ```jsx